 Freshmen Kiona Mency and Elizsha Streeter both set Capital Athletic Conference records and three other school-records were broken as the Wesley College women's track & field team had an impressive showing at the Patriot Games Invitational hosted by George Mason University on February 1.

 The Wesley College men's track & field team broke its own Capital Athletic Conference record in the 4x400m Relay and saw four other school-records get broken at the Patriot Games Invitational hosted by George Mason University on February 1.

-Wesley College's Will Mileski has been named the Capital Athletic Conference Men's Soccer Co-Rookie of the Year, it was announced by the league office on November 13.
-Mileski is the first Wolverine to earn CAC Rookie of the Year honors and he was also named to the conference's second team.
+Wesley College's Kiona Mency has been named the Capital Athletic Conference Women's Track Athlete of the Week, it was announced by the league office on February 4.
+This is the first weekly honor of Mency's career and she is the second women's Wolverine to earn a CAC weekly award this season

 ValuePenguin is a consumer-finance company that has been putting together weekly Q&A interviews featuring top students at different Business programs around the country.
 Wesley Junior Samantha Utz was recently featured on the ValuePenguin site.
 Read the full interview by clicking the headline.